 2. Communicating

-Staring could be a way for your dog to communicate their needs.
+Staring is sometimes a way for your dog to communicate their needs.
 They might be waiting on you to take them for a walk, to the bathroom, or feed them.
-Staring with defensive body language is your dog communicating that they feel threatened or protective.
+Staring with defensive body language, however, is your dog’s way of communicating that they feel threatened or protective.

 3. Gathering Information

-Passed down from their wolf ancestors, dogs stare to gather information.
-This is what makes dogs so amazing and allows them to have jobs such as service animals, police dogs, and hunters.
+Passed down from their wolf ancestors, dogs instinctually stare to gather information about their surroundings and other animals.
+This is what makes dogs so amazing and allows them to have important jobs as service animals, police dogs, and hunters.
 If that behavior is wanted, owners can use positive reinforcement along with a phrase such as “look at me.”
-This will turn that behavior into a learned response that they can perform on command.
+This will turn that instinctual behavior into a learned response that they can perform on command.

 4. Anxiety or Pain

-Staring at nothing or having a glazed-over look in their eyes could be a sign that your dog is in pain.
-Dogs communicate their pain quietly but effectively through body language.
-When they are staring out the door or into a room where a loved one usually is, this may be a sign that your dog is experiencing anxiety.
+If your dog starts to just stand and stare at nothing, or gets a glazed-over look in their eyes, it could be a sign that your dog is in pain.
+Dogs communicate their pain very quietly but effectively through body language.
+When they are seemingly staring at nothing but looking out the door or into a room where a loved one usually is, this may be a sign that your dog is experiencing anxiety.

 5. Canine Cognitive Dysfunction (CCD / Dog Dementia)

-If your dog is staring at nothing and it looks to be related to disorientation or spacial awareness difficulties, this could be a sign that your dog is experiencing canine cognitive dysfunction, or dementia.
-Staring paired with symptoms like trembling, wandering, not responding to their own name, or house soiling may be an indicator that your dog is experiencing CCD.
+If your dog is staring at nothing and it looks to be related to disorientation or spacial awareness difficulties, this could be a sign that your dog is experiencing canine cognitive dysfunction (CCD), or dementia.
+Staring paired with symptoms like trembling, wandering, not responding to their own name, or house soiling may be indicate that your dog is experiencing CCD.

-If you are at all concerned that your dog’s staring might be a sign of anxiety, pain, or that they are also experiencing symptoms consistent with CCD, please consult a veterinarian.
-An examination will ensure that you and your pet are on the same page.
-Treating pet pain without first consulting a vet is not recommended.
+If you are at all concerned that your dog’s staring might be a sign of anxiety, pain, or that they are also experiencing symptoms consistent with CCD, please consult a veterinarian as soon as possible.
+An examination will ensure that you and your pet are on the same page, and identify and health issues responsible for your dog’s unusual behavior.
+Treating pet pain at home without first consulting a vet is not recommended.

 Contact us today!

-Please don’t hesitate to call Anasazi Animal Clinic in Gilbert by contacting us.
-We’d love to discuss your pet’s changes in behavior, training tricks, or anxiety levels.
+If you have any questions or concerns about your dog’s behavior, please don’t hesitate to call Anasazi Animal Clinic in Gilbert.
+We’re here to help you better understand your pet’s changes in behavior, training tricks, or anxiety levels.
 Providing you with compassionate pet care to ensure your pet is as happy and healthy as possible is our passion!

 Photo by fatty corgi on Unsplash